-In order to be competitive and demonstrate an alignment of interests with the owner, some brands are being creative in their fee structures.
-Some only charge fees based on room revenues.
+Some of the main trends highlighted in our 2019 report have remained current throughout the pandemic and beyond, such as brands being creative in their fee structures.
+Indeed, in order to be competitive and demonstrate an alignment of interests with the owner, some brands only charge fees based on room revenues.
 Soft brands, which arguably are less identifiable to the typical guest as being associated with the larger chain, can go even further and may charge lower fees or use a different basis for calculating them.
-For example, a franchise agreement could have the royalty fee charged only on room revenue from bookings that have come through direct channels (albeit at a higher percentage than typical royalty fees), similar to the treatment of reservation fees.
-As soft brands are often suitable for existing hotels that already have a strong name or history behind them, this provides some comfort to the owner that the agreement is fair and that they are not paying franchise fees on bookings they may have received regardless of brand.
-Another increasingly popular model elsewhere in the world that some say may gain more traction in Europe is 'manchising', a hybrid agreement whereby hotel owners engage a hotel operating company for an initial period, say three to five years, after which the contract transfers to a franchise contract.
+For example, a franchise agreement could have the royalty fee charged only on room revenue from bookings that have come through direct channels (albeit at a higher percentage than typical royalty fees) or from the brand's central reservation system, similar to the treatment of reservation fees.
+As soft brands are often suitable for existing hotels that already have a strong name or history behind them, this provides some comfort to the owner that the agreement is fair and that they are not paying franchise fees on bookings they may have received regardless of the brand.